IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 type: Opaque
 ```

-_Optional:_ You can verfiy the reult also in the Kubernetes Dashboard
+_Optional:_ You can verfiy the result also in the Kubernetes Dashboard

 | Default Namespae | Istio-System Namespace |
 |---|---|